SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 03 May, 2026 at 23:47:57
+# Last Refreshed - 04 May, 2026 at 23:48:48
 The Latest Activity was a VirtualRide -

-<b>⛅ Zwift - Wandering Flats in Makuri Islands</b>
+<b>🌦️ Zwift - Cool down - Pacer Group Ride with Bernie</b>

-which happened on 03 May, 2026 at 14:37:19
+which happened on 04 May, 2026 at 14:28:15

-Which is 0 years, 0 months, 0 days, 9 hours and 10 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 9 hours and 20 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18360747762
+You can see it here https://www.strava.com/activities/18372085076

 ## Number of Rides
 How many rides have I done each year?